catseye/Fountain/README.md

 *   Can't a Definite Clause Grammar (DCG) do what Fountain does?
 *   Doesn't a Context-Sensitive Grammar (CSG) do what Fountain does?
 *   Isn't Fountain really a programming language in disguise?
-*   What complexity class does Fountain aim to capture?
-*   Is generating a string that is a member of a CSL also in PSPACE?
-*   How does Fountain ensure no Fountain grammar strays outside PSPACE?
+*   How can it be ensured that Fountain can express only the CSLs?
-*   What if we restrict Fountain to well-founded recursion?
+*   Why would we want to support local variables?
-*   What if we forbid recursion entirely?
+*   How can parameter passing be implemented?

 TODO
 ----